oanda/apidocs/v1/transactions.md

 : _Optional_ Retrieve transactions for a specific instrument only.
 Default: all.

 ids
-: _Optional_ A comma separated list of transaction ids to retrieve.
+: _Optional_ An URL encoded comma (*%2C*) separated list of transaction ids to retrieve.
 Maximum number of ids: 50.
 No other parameter may be specified with the ids parameter.

 #### Example
     $curl -X GET "http://api-sandbox.oanda.com/v1/accounts/12345/transactions?instrument=EUR_USD&count=1"